jhrcook/KrasG13SyntheticLethal/README.md

 ![](images/linear_model/model1_G13dDepletion_plot.png)

-### Genes with decreased depletion with *KRAS* G13D
+### Genes with reduced depletion with *KRAS* G13D

-On the other hand, the following plot shows target genes that had a significantly stronger *survival* effect (relative to the other alleles tested) in *KRAS* G13D cell lines.
-I use the term "survival" here due to a lack of a better option, but "reduced synthetic lethality" or "reduced depletion effect" may be more accurate.
+On the other hand, the following plot shows target genes that had a significantly weaker/reduced depletion effect (relative to the other alleles tested) in *KRAS* G13D cell lines.

 ![](images/linear_model/model1_G13dSurvival.png)